Special Education - Preschool Grants, Recovery Act (84.392)

 Not Applicable.

 Program reports are not applicable.
 Cash reports are not applicable.
 Progress reports are not applicable.
-Reporting requirements will be included in grant award documents.
-Annual State Performance Plans (SPPs) and Annual Performance Reports (APRs) are submitted to the Department of Education from the State department of education, including information required by section 618 of the IDEA.
-For the ARRA program funds, States will report on how funds under this program are spent.
-Additional information on record keeping and reporting requirements will be included in application instructions or program guidance to be provided later.
+Expenditure reports are not applicable.
+For the Recovery Act-funded programs, States are required to report on how funds are spent.
+Additional information on record keeping and reporting requirements were included in application instructions or program guidance.

 In accordance with the provisions of OMB Circular No. A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Non-Profit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
 Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.